 We take wrongful death cases on a contingency-fee-basis, so you don’t have to worry about paying upfront fees or costs.
 We won’t take any legal fees unless we’re able to secure a settlement or favorable jury verdict for you.
 If we lose your case, you won’t owe us anything.

 We also provide prospective clients with an initial consultation at no risk or obligation.
 We’ll review the details of your loved one’s death and let you know if it’s something we can work on for you.
-Our team is available 24/7 and has the knowledge and experience to provide you with legal advice so you can make an informed decision.
+Our team is available 24/7.

 Hire a Hickory, NC Wrongful Death Attorney You Can Trust